dandv/smartlook.github.io/_docs/sdk/ios.md

 You need to provide your **SDK Key** which can be found in [Smartlook Dashboard](https://www.smartlook.com/app/dashboard/settings/projects){:target="_blank"}.
 {: .alert .alert-warning }

-The most straigthforward way to run Smartlook is to enter the following two lines of code into your app `AppDelegate` `didFinishLaunchingWithOptions` method:
+The most straightforward way to run Smartlook is to enter the following two lines of code into your app `AppDelegate` `didFinishLaunchingWithOptions` method:

 ```swift
 Smartlook.setup(key: "your-app-sdk-key")